a young girl painting a picture on a table

 Mike Douglas has enjoyed bringing the Mississauga Arts Council (MAC) into sharp focus as a valuable arts service agency, initiating new opportunities for creative expression, employment and recognition.
 MAC supports the professional development of artists, providing educational webinars, online coaching and seminars that grow ‘artpreneurial’ capacity and enhanced skills.

+Turning the Mississauga Arts Awards into a gala dinner celebration has made The MARTYS the most comprehensive city arts awards program in Canada.
+The artists’ showcase that is MAC’s Masquerade Ball has evolved into a successful fundraiser, helping MAC operate its micro-granting programs that saw 50 grants awarded for $150,000 in 2023.
 Previously, Mike was founding Editor and Co-Publisher of the popular city magazine Mississauga Life – Spirit of the City.
 For 30 years he was a freelance television director for network documentaries and dramas, this TV work included significant assignments for leading companies in Canada.
 Mike’s many years of community volunteering earned him the Queen’s Diamond Jubilee Award in 2012.

 David Hudson – Director